projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 Generate a Board Configuration File
 =========================================

 #.
-On the target system, install the board inspector dependencies:
+On the target system, install the Board Inspector dependencies:

    .. code-block:: bash